 - a) Property taxes which constitute 70% of General Fund revenue are estimated from calculations of existing and new valuations of residential and commercial property, the economic growth rate, as well as from trends derived from monthly receipt data.
 Property tax revenue budget estimates are quite conservative, as budget shortfalls in tax receipts have serious impacts on County operations. - b) Gross Receipts taxes are estimated from trend data and from economic analysis of the business activities in the areas of construction, wholesale, retail and service sectors.
-This methodology generally results in highly accurate gross receipts tax budgets which are followed as tax revenues are received from month to month. - c) County fee schedules for services consist mainly of building and development "impact" fees, utilities fees such as for solid waste disposal, water and sewer services, document recording fees, fees arising from ambulance services, and the maintenance of out-of-jurisdiction inmates in County corrections facilities.
+This methodology generally results in highly accurate gross receipts tax budgets which are monitored as tax revenues are received from month to month. - c) County fee schedules for services consist mainly of building and development impact fees, utilities fees such as for solid waste disposal, water and sewer services, document recording fees, fees arising from ambulance services, and the maintenance of out-of-jurisdiction inmates in County corrections facilities.
 Impact fees are based on the operational and capital requirements which are the consequence of new development and increased population.
 Service fees are based on the cost of delivery of services.
 Analysis of the impacts of new development and costs of services are jointly made by the service departments and Finance, and new fee schedules are presented to the Board of County Commissioners as part of the budget approval and amendment process.
 Most fee schedules are established by County Ordinance.
 The budget for fee revenue is determined from the current fee schedule and an analysis of monthly revenue over the past three years. - d) Budgeted investment income is the product of the analysis of invested monies and the economy supporting investment rates.
 Investment Income depends on the quantity of available money to be invested; the length of time an investment can be made, and the interest rate at which money can be invested.
+A base investment income figure that can be considered as recurring is budgeted; any additional actual income is considered to be non-recurring or the result of unusually high rates that cannot be depended upon to be maintained in an economic cycle.
 An analysis of these parameters is especially important in the markets of declining and then increasing interest rates experienced in the last five years.